 These enterprise-wide transformations are cross-functional and involve rethinking operational models, aligning traditional organizational silos, and establishing proper governance models.
 Typical projects involve creating new revenue models by leveraging IOT data or establishing digital selling channels, optimizing operations by capturing data from smart devices, and capturing customer demand signals to improve supplier visibility and responsiveness.

-Digital Transformation is a marathon, not a sprint
+Building digital infrastructure is a marathon, not a sprint